Get Help

 Printing

-You will probably want to have a printer in your room for routine use.
-However, if you do not have a printer, or for occasions when you need large-scale printing, you can use the MyPrint system.
-The MyPrint system allows you to print directly from your own computer to a number of print center locations.
+MyPrint is a convenient on-campus system for both small and large-scale printing.
+The MyPrint system allows you to print directly from your own computer to a number of printer locations.
 Once the MyPrint drivers are installed on your computer, you can use File-Print (or comparable) just as you would if you were printing to a local printer.
 Learn more about MyPrint and follow the driver installation instructions on the Using MyPrint page.
 If you need assistance, contact the IT Help Center.

 File Storage and Back-up